-2.11.9 Residents' rights to access livelihoods, natural resources, sites of historical, cultural and/or spiritual importance and/or for recreation are respected and protected as part of the planning and development of tourism activities. ~ 2.11.10 A public and openly available mechanism is in place for members of the local and/or visited communities to express their opinions/concerns/grievances about any negative impacts, including reduced access to livelihoods resulting from the organisation's activities and operations.
-2.11.11 Where appropriate and possible, opportunities for joint ventures and commercial partnerships with local entrepreneurs are considered and pursued. ~ 2.11.12 Where appropriate and possible, the organisation develops respectful, inclusive and formal business relationships with community-based tourism initiatives that promote sustainable livelihoods at the destination(s) where it operates. ~ 2.11.13 Clients (guests, passengers or visitors) are encouraged to purchase locally produced supplies and goods, buy locally made handicrafts and commercial cultural products, or employ services from local suppliers. ~ 2.11.14 Where mutually beneficial, locally owned businesses and service suppliers are given access to clients (guests, passengers or visitors) of the organisation to offer their products and services. ~
+The organisation takes proactive measures and constantly assesses to ensure that its activities do not put at risk the ability to deliver basic services to the communities in the vicinity.
+This involves avoiding actions that could hinder the availability of necessities like access to local housing, water, energy, food, healthcare, sanitation, education, and other crucial services.
+2.11.9 Residents' rights to access livelihoods, natural resources, sites of historical, cultural and/or spiritual importance and/or for recreation are respected and protected as part of the planning, development and operation of tourism activities. ~ Guidance 2.11.9 The organisation evaluates whether tourism activities are being planned and carried out in a manner that respects and preserves the rights of the local residents.
+The organisation is considering that the livelihoods, access to natural resources, cultural and historical sites, transportation accessibility and the overall quality of life for residents, are not compromised by the influx of tourists or the development of tourism-related infrastructure. ~ As such, the organisation takes into account during the process of creating and implementing tourism initiatives, factors like infrastructure development, marketing, and the overall impact of tourism on the area and local communities.
+2.11.10 A public and openly available mechanism is in place for members of the local and/or visited communities to express their opinions/concerns/grievances about any negative impacts, including reduced access to livelihoods resulting from the organisation's activities and operations.
+2.11.11 Where appropriate and possible, opportunities for joint ventures and commercial partnerships with local entrepreneurs are considered and pursued. \checkmark 2.11.12 Where appropriate and possible, the organisation develops respectful, inclusive and formal business relationships with community-based tourism initiatives that promote sustainable livelihoods at the destination(s) where it operates. ~ 2.11.13 Clients (guests, passengers or visitors) are encouraged to purchase sustainable products and services offered by local entrepreneurs, that are based on the area's natural, historical, and cultural attributes. \checkmark

+2.11.14 Where mutually beneficial, locally owned businesses and service suppliers are given access to clients (guests, passengers or visitors) of the organisation to offer their products and services.